robertbasic/bugreport/README.md

 Looks at a GitHub repository and reports on:

- - number of open issues (done),
+ - number of open issues,
- - average age of open issues (done),
+ - average age of open issues,
- - age of oldest open issue (done),
+ - age of oldest open issue,
- - age of newest open issue (done),
+ - age of newest open issue,
- - number of open pull requests (done),
+ - number of open pull requests,
- - average age of open pull requests (done),
+ - average age of open pull requests.
- - is the project deprecated?
- - did the project move?

 Current version is: 0.0.1